112AG/Article-page/README.md

-Responsive Article using Tailwind CSS.
+Responsive Article page using Tailwind CSS with some Animation effects.